FAQ

 As a consumer, you have the following options for disposing of an electrical or electronic appliance safely and responsibly:

-For the latter two options, Carrera offers you the following option:
+For the latter two options,

-Old devices weighing up to 31 kg and with maximum package dimensions of 120 x 60 x 60 cm can be returned freight collect (postage paid by recipient) with DHL (Germany) or GLS (Austria).
+You can return old appliances weighing up to 31 kg and with maximum package dimensions of 120 x 60 x 60 cm freight collect (postage paid by recipient) with DHL (Germany) or GLS (Austria).

 Please send your old appliance to the following address: